 Inside, the crowd has amassed and is treated to a high energy, collaborative show filled with dozens of notable acts including Billy Idol, Billy Duffy from the Cult, Mark McGrath of Sugar Ray, Corey Taylor of Slipknot, Steve Stevens, an adrenaline-filled performance by Donavan Leitch of Camp Freddy, and Jessie Hughes of Eagles of Death Metal pimping the reddest suit ever seen on the stage at The Belasco.

 The extremely talented collective of musicians provided those in attendance with a one-two punch of musical distinction by performing two seminal albums in their entirety: “Kings Of The Wild Frontier” by Adam and The Ants and “The Velvet Underground & Nico” by Lou Reed and The Velvet Underground.

 And it wouldn’t be an appearance by Steve-O of Jackass fame if he didn’t perform a stunt.
-In this case, he had his hair set on fire to an explosive applause.
-Oh Steve-O.
+In this case, he had his hair set on fire to explosive applause.
+Oh, Steve-O.

 Steve-O, who has been clean for a decade now, shared a funny-not-so-funny story about how he once was so messed up that he visited his dealer who was shooting liquid heroin.
 The dealer popped a vein in his neck and splattered blood all over some powder cocaine and Steve-O still snorted it – fresh dealer blood and all.
 The audience laughed because tragedy plus time equals comedy, but it’s still a warning to all those suffering from drug addiction.
 It’s a shit show.